A Recap of 2020's Immigration Updates - and What to Expect in 202103 December 2020

 As a board director of the New Zealand Association of Migration and Investment (NZAMI), I see numerous changes being worked on the immigration space to come into action next year.

 In 2021, the immigration landscape will change like never before – and these announcements have already taken shape.
-Two of the major changes include Compulsory accreditation for employers and a complete overhaul of the temporary work visa categories.
+Two of the major changes include compulsory employer accreditation and a complete overhaul of the temporary work visa categories.
 The implementation of these changes, in a situation where delay and backlogs has been an ongoing issue with INZ, is a major concern.

 However, INZ has also been very receptive to feedback.
 There’s a lot they can’t control but, they seem to have taken away critical learnings from the first lockdown.
 It’s a tumultuous journey for everyone involved and employers should be acutely aware that help is out there, if they need it.
 In the meantime, me along with my team at Aims Global Immigration will continue to pass on information to you as it is released and will be here to support you in the new year.